 There are multiple reasons why a Four Wheel Drive is beneficial to own.
-Increased safety under challenging driving conditions being the main benefit.
-It does, however, comes at a price since the initial purchase price is higher than a 2WD of the same make.
+Increased safety under challenging driving conditions is the main benefit.
+It does, however, come at a price since the initial purchase price is higher than a 2WD of the same make.
 Also, you will get less MPG with a 4WD than a 2WD so you’ll pay at the pumps.

 Maintenance costs are higher and it could be a bit challenging to maneuver around shopping mall parking lots.
 IT, however, does open up opportunities to explore this beautiful planet with confidence by allowing traction in otherwise undrivable conditions.
 It gives you a sense of adventure and allows you the confidence to drive anywhere at any season of the year.